databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/PYTHON_SETUP_TELEMETRY.md

 The attempt is recorded once the compute target is resolved and immediately before the CLI is spawned — that is, once a run is genuinely about to happen.
-Clicks that stop earlier (no project open, the visibility gate closed, or no compute attached) record **nothing**; those are already visible as `python_env.setup.detected` with trigger `explicit_command`.

-That gives a three-stage funnel:
+Clicks that stop earlier fall into two groups:

+-   **No compute attached** (or a serverless session with no chosen version) — the CTA is a visible dead end, so this reports a lone `python_env.setup.result` with `outcome: "no_compute"` and no attempt.
+-   **No project open, or the visibility gate closed** — records nothing.
+Neither is a dead end: with no project there is nothing to set up, and a closed gate means the entry was never shown in the first place.

 ```
-python_env.setup.detected (explicit_command)   user clicked
-  └─ python_env.setup.attempt                  a run started
+python_env.setup.attempt                a run started
   └─ python_env.setup.result            how it ended
+python_env.setup.result(no_compute)     the CTA dead-ended, no run
 ```

+Note that `python_env.setup.detected` does **not** provide a top-of-funnel stage for this flow.
+Its `explicit_command` trigger fires only from the _legacy_ `databricks.environment.setup` command, whereas the uv-native entry dispatches `databricks.environment.setupPythonEnv` — and the config view renders the two mutually exclusively, so a user who sees this entry never emits that event.
+Any click-through analysis has to start from `attempt` plus the `no_compute` result.

 Overlapping clicks coalesce onto the in-flight run (the orchestrator's re-entrancy guard), so they produce one attempt, not two.